 He began by explaining that winter rain like this was exceptional and no winter rain event like this has occurred before during their studies at Ethabuka;

-We are preparing for this as we would expect to see a rise in feral predators.
-We are planning for this as it seems inevitable.
+We're preparing for this as we expect to see a rise in feral predators.

 Below is a quick recap of the projects that were on the go with Sydney University’s Desert Ecology Research Group this trip, amongst many others.